-"44 percent of people who tried to figure out their financial futures ended up changing their retirement savings plans." consider filling them out as a couple and as a single person.
-Consider what happens to your Social Security and to retirement benefits if your spouse dies or you divorce.
+"89 percent of people who tried to figure out their financial futures were confident in their financial security."

+Consider filling out

+the following worksheets

+both as a couple and as a single

+person.
+Consider what happens to

+your Social Security and to retirement

+benefits if your spouse dies or you divorce.

 Know what assets you can count on.
-Check Social Security benefit documents, retirement plan documents, and wills.
-Remember that wills are important, but they may not provide the protection desired.
-Depending on the way assets are titled or the terms of a will, the money women believe they can count on may not be passed to the surviving spouse.
+Check

+Social Security benefit documents, retirement

+plan documents, and wills.
+Remember that

+wills are important, but they may not provide

+as much financial protection as you need.

+Depending on the way assets are titled or the

+terms of the will, the money does not always

 When filling out the worksheets that follow, remember to include your spouse's assets if you're married.
 Like all of the worksheets in this booklet, be prepared to redo this first one.
-A raise and changes in your investments, for example, will affect the numbers on Worksheet A. To make it easy, extra worksheets are included at the back of this booklet.
+A raise and changes in your investments, for example, will affect the numbers on Worksheet A. To make it easy, we've included extra worksheets at the back of this booklet.